When I asked if anyone wanted an extended version of my first health post, What’s the Secret, I didn’t expect circa 5000 of you to say YES!

 Yes, I know alcohol has sugar in it.
 More on alcohol, next.

 Yes, I know some breads have sugar in them.
-The bread varieties I chose are sugar free.
+The bread varieties I choose are sugar free.

 The primary change when it came to drinking was that I stopped having big nights.
 I now enjoy alcohol when I feel like it, but I don’t drink a lot.
 Surprisingly, I also shifted from drinking spirits to wine.
 Funnily enough this helped.
 I find when drinking wine, your body naturally tells you to stop after 2 or 3 glasses, you can’t keep drinking all night like you might be able to with vodka!